WASHINGTON (AP) — Tempers are rising in America, along with the temperatures.

 Dave Woodard, a Clemson University political science professor and GOP consultant, helped South Carolina Republican Bob Inglis run for the U.S. House (successfully) and the Senate (unsuccessfully).
 They'd meet monthly at Inglis' home for Bible study, and were in agreement that global warming wasn't an issue and probably was not real.

 After seeing the effects of warming first-hand in Antarctica and Australia's Great Barrier Reef, Inglis changed his mind — and was overwhelmingly defeated in a GOP primary in 2010.
-Woodard helped run the campaign that beat him and hasn't been to his former friend's home for about a decade.
+Woodard helped run the campaign that beat him.

 "I was seen as crossing to the other side, as helping the Al Gore tribe, and that could not be forgiven," Inglis says.